 17. FRUIT JUICE

 Juice, even brands that are fresh-pressed or squeezed, is loaded with tons of sugar and carbs.
-The all-important fiber is missing, and thatโs just a shame!
+The all-important fiber is missing, and that’s just a shame!
 In fact, when processed into juice, a piece of fruit like an orange or an apple changes from something good to eat into a fake healthy food.
 Did you know, to get the same amount of fiber found in one apple (skin on, of course!), you have to drink 8 cups of juice?
-Now, thatโs a lot of sugar.
+Now, that’s a lot of sugar.

-The one and only option is to skip the juice altogether and eat a piece of fruit, a nice juicy orange or crisp apple.
+Skip the juice altogether and eat a piece of fruit, a nice juicy orange or crisp apple.
 And pair it up with a glass of water!

 18. DIET SOFT DRINKS